Undefined1234/TeamChallenge_Group6/README.md

 1) Create a virtual environment
 2) Open terminal and CD into this directory
-3) Run the following code and make sure the virtual environment is selected: pip install -r requirements.txt
+3) Run the following code and make sure the virtual environment is selected:
-4) run main.py

 ```
 pip install -r requirements.txt
 ```
+4) run main.py

 By just running the [`main.py`](main.py) file a GUI should start in Edge explorer.
 Please note that Edge must be installed on your device in order to run the GUI.

 ## GUI